leandrofavarin/leandrofavarin.github.io/_posts/2025-02-03-scheduling-scripts-on-macos-with-launchd.markdown

 By setting an automated, in-background process that constantly replicates my photos to a secure offsite storage, I've removed Apple as a single point of failure in the event of unexpected account closure.

-I firmly believe that the security and preservation of our cherished digital heritage should be a top priority, rather than relying on a free service to magically exist and serve us.
+I believe that the security and preservation of our digital memories should be a top priority and were we must actively more actions than to rely on a free service to magically exist and serve us.